 We live in a technological world where screens are a routine part of life, even in early learning centres.
 Banning all screen time is unrealistic and would set your child behind.

 However, research is already proving the downside of too much screen time, particularly for children.

-It can be a welcome relief from real-time problems but prolonged escapes from reality can cause children to lose confidence, become depressed, isolated and anxious.
+It can be a welcome relief from real-time problems but prolonged escapes from reality can cause children to lose confidence, and become depressed, isolated, and anxious.

 IN THE REAL WORLD

 Establishing a growth mindset and optimistic outlook during the pre-teen years is essential to help kids navigate through the tumultuous teens.

 As a parent, you can help by providing a safe and supportive environment with a positive atmosphere for children to explore, discover, make mistakes, try again, set goals and solve problems for themselves.